usnistgov/OSCAL/docs/content/documentation/schema/assessment-results-layer/poam/_index.md

 The figure below expresses represents the portion of the OSCAL stack as it relates to an OSCAL POA&M.
 ![A diagram representing the OSCAL stack from a system security plan's perspective.](OSCAL-stack-POAM.svg)

+{{<callout>}}Every time the content of an OSCAL file changes, the following must also change:
+- A new UUID value must be generated and assigned to the root element's `uuid`.
+- The `last-modified` field in metadata must be assigned with the date and time at the moment the file is saved with the modified content.

+These are two mechanisms by which tools can quickly "know" if a file has changed since it was last encountered.

+When converting between formats, such as XML to JSON, these values should remain the same.
+This enables tools to know the content within the two formats is equivalent.{{</callout>}}